 Similar to Slack, Microsoft Teams is a tool for businesses to stay connected.
 Users can chat, meet, call and collaborate in one place, from wherever they’re working.
 Starting this month, teams can enjoy a 6-month free trial of Microsoft Teams Premium, and user limits on the existing free version will also be lifted.
 The easy thing about using Microsoft teams is its compatibility with Office 365 (Word, Excel, Powerpoint etc).

 Now that getting together in a physical room full of people for a business meeting is no longer possible, video chat apps are our saving grace.
 Zoom is a popular alternative which supports huge numbers of people (up to 1,000 participants in their most expensive tier) in one meeting.
 A free version is available, but group meetings are capped at 40 minutes.
+Some states like New York and Michigan have even executive ordered the expansion of remote online notarizations and video witness attestations during the pandemic.

 Pro tip: Zoom recordings are useful to attach to a contract for compliance.